Myster/TransparentBackgroundRevealer/README.md

 ```
 When you click the bookmark it will reveal transparent backgrounds by applying a checkerboard behind

-Steps to create this URL from the source file:
+Steps to create this Bookmarklet from the source:
 1. Review the source of [transparent-background-revealer.js](https://github.com/Myster/TransparentBackgroundRevealer/blob/main/transparent-background-revealer.js)
-2. Copy this source code to a text editor, remove linebreaks, and prefix the code with `javascript:`
+2. Copy this source code to your clipboard
-3. Copy that to your clipboard.
 4. Create a bookmark with whatever name you want.
-5. PASTE the URL from the clipboard copied in step #2
+5. Set the URL to be `javascript:` followed by the code from the clipboard copied in step #2
-6. You may also wish to watch or star this repo in case the source is updated.
+6. You may wish to watch or star this repo in case the source is updated.

 I no-longer recommend hot-linking to my, or any repo you don't own/trust as it could change the script to be malicious. but I've left it here for backwards compatibility.
 The hot-link solution also does not work where cross-domain scripts are not allowed.